 E-textiles are a hot topic right now with exciting, emerging applications, and efforts to bring together the textiles industry and electronics industry in new, innovative ways.
 I recently had the opportunity to sit down with Connie Huffa, textile engineer and principal of Fabdesigns, Inc. She is an alumna of The Philadelphia College of Textiles and Science, where she was also an adjunct professor of textiles in the master’s program.
 Connie’s specialties are comfort, anatomically correct compression, sustainable materials development, protective support structures, elastomers, inlaid kinetics, building infrastructure and best practices for nearly zero waste manufacturing.
 Her current work is focused on photovoltaic, conductive and smart fabrications.
 Connie shared some thought-provoking e-textile applications and her experience in this developing market.

-To read the February 2018 issue of The PCB Magazine, click here.
+To reaad the full version of this article which appeared in the April 2018 issue of PCB007 Magazine, click here.